 In this latest monthly report, we document the first wave of mortgages that have been referred to foreclosure.
-To date, while they have picked up to prepandemic levels, we have not yet seen a surge of foreclosures from any backlogs.
-We also provide details on the disposition of the 8.65 million mortgages that entered forbearance since the onset of the pandemic.
-The good news here is that more than three-quarters are performing or paid off.
-Of the 852,000 mortgages that are seriously delinquent and not in forbearance, around 45 percent are on loss mitigation plans.
-But while they are in loss mitigation, nearly three-quarters are not paying.
-Minority and lower-income borrowers still have higher shares of nonperforming mortgages, increasing the importance of the loss mitigation plans examined below.
+We show that they have already picked up to prepandemic levels.
+We also provide details on the disposition of the 8.4 million mortgages that entered forbearance since the onset of the pandemic.
+The good news here is that three-quarters are performing or paid off.
+Of the 964,000 mortgages that are seriously delinquent and not in forbearance, around half are on loss mitigation plans, but while they are in loss mitigation, nearly three-quarters are not paying.
+Minority and lower-income borrowers still have higher shares of nonperforming mortgages, increasing the importance of loss mitigation plans that are examined below.